-The buildings arguably balances a basic volume and shape with simply articulation and materials.
-The project does not continue nor reflect Alviso's small scale development as the project design is a modern architectural expression with materials that reinforce the modern appearance.
-However, the project site is located at the eastern edge of the Alviso Master Plan area and is located approximately three miles outside of the Village Area where there is a small scale development pattern.
-Although the project does not strictly satisfy the above Alviso Master Plan policies and guidelines, the project does satisfy a number of General Plan policies and it is consistent overall to the Alviso Master Plan and specifically in respect to the following: incorporating a 100 foot setback and buffer from Coyote Creek, the environmental impacts associated with light industrial areas with respect to the nearby natural resources are minimized, the landscaping is drought tolerant and primarily native species and a number of the environmental protection policies.
+The proposed buildings balance a basic volume and shape with simple articulation and materials.
+The project does not fully continue nor reflect Alviso's small scale development as the project design is a modern architectural expression with materials that reinforce the modern appearance.
+However, the project site is located at the eastern edge of the Alviso Master Plan area and is located approximately three miles outside of the Village Area where there is a small-scale development pattern.
+Although the project does not entirely satisfy the above Alviso Master Plan policies and guidelines, the project does satisfy a number of General Plan policies and it substantially conforms to the Alviso Master Plan in respect to the following: incorporating a 100 foot setback and buffer from Coyote Creek, the environmental impacts associated with light industrial areas with respect to the nearby natural resources are minimized, the landscaping is drought tolerant and primarily native species and a number of the Alviso Master Plan although it may not fully comply with every aspect of every policy.